disease-data-intelligence/ICOPE-NGS/code/exercises/cancer_seq_exercise.md

 Cancer-related exercises for the [DTU course 22126](http://teaching.healthtech.dtu.dk/22126/index.php/Program_2020)

 *Adapted from original exercise by Marcin Krzystanek and Aron Eklund.*
+* _Changes include: Some more tools, GATK calls updated to match vs. 4, new resources, comments and questions_

 These exercises will guide you through all steps starting from raw data (FASTQ files) and resulting in a list of somatic point mutations.